NaturalIntelligence/wp-thumb-extractor/readme.txt

 This plugin lets you fetch first image of any post.
 It is fully configurable.
 You can crop an image or resize on the basis of its height, or width, or both.

+Ataached/uploaded images might not be displayed in case of localhost.

 Features over other plugins: